5 things that are not going to ruin your child

 1. Screen time.

-I am talking in moderation here.
+I am talking limited screen time here.
 I love watching TV shows, always have.
 Grew up to be a totally normal person who graduated university, has a job and is a fully functioning member of society.
 Kids nowadays grow up with smart phones and devices.
 For starters, we take like bazillion photos of them every single day.
 Can’t expect them not to be interested in mommy and daddy’s favorite “toy”.
 So yes, my kid is allowed screen time, we even watch family movies together on a regular basis.
 So yeah, some moderate screen time is not going to ruin your child.
+Just ensure your kid gets more play time and outdoor activities.

 2. Food that isn’t home made, organic, local grown, watered with unicorn tears.